We set out with one simple mission:

 Passion to Eat Better Meat

 'Heritage breed meats of beef, lamb, mutton and pork are now very much in demand through Farmison & Co as the realisation that their taste is far superior to what is normally found pre-packed on supermarket shelves.
-Greater marbling has a key roll in what makes the difference.
+Greater marbling has a key role in what makes the difference.
 We believe that meat buyers have become far more discerning about what they purchase today and understand marbling more than they used to.' says Lee Simmonds.

 Myths Around Fat